sweetalert2/sweetalert2/README.md

 ---

-:shipit: The author of SweetAlert2 ([@limonte](https://github.com/limonte/)) is looking for short-term working contracts in front-end, preferably OSS.
+:shipit: The author of SweetAlert2 ([@limonte](https://github.com/limonte/)) is looking for short-term to medium-term working contracts in front-end, preferably OSS.

 ---